 a.
 Employees shall be entitled to bereavement leave of up to four (4) days from the date of death, per occurrence, for the death of any member of the immediate family, including the employee's spouse, child, father, mother, sister, brother, grandparents, mother-in-law, father-in-law, son-in-law, daughter-in-law and other members of the immediate household.

 b.
-Employees shall be entitled to one (1) day per occurrence and (2) two cumulatively per year of bereavement leave for the death of others not mentioned above.
+Employees shall be entitled to one (1) day per occurrence but no more than (2) occurrences per year of bereavement leave for the death of other relatives not mentioned above.
 In events where more than one day is necessary, employees shall be entitled to use any personal days available or may request an unpaid leave of absence.
 Employees shall provide at least twenty-four (24) hours in advance notice to the Superintendent or his/her designees, except in cases of emergency.

 Section 1 - The seniority rights of all employees who enlist or who are drafted pursuant to an appropriate law now in force, or to be enacted, shall be maintained during the period of military service.
 Each such employee shall have the right to be reinstated to his or her former position, or to a position of equal status, at the salary rate received at the time of induction into military service, together with all salary increases granted by the Board to said employee's previous position during the period of such military service.

 Section 2 - Reinstatement of veterans shall be upon application therefore made within ninety (90) days after the employee is honorably discharged from service.
 This clause shall be subject to all pertinent and applicable provisions of the Selective Service Training Act, as amended.